And I told you all earlier in the program what would be the reaction.

 They said, what the hell is this?

-We go to the gum department store and they don't even have day old bread.
+We go to the gum department store and they don't even have day-old bread.

-Uh uh it is so that was the beginning of the end.
+So that was the beginning of the end.

-Uh I know that.
+Well, I know that.

-I just hope we're fighting back and getting our word out that we're not all like Hollywood.
+I just hope we're fighting back and getting our word out there that we're not all like Hollywood.

 Well, but let me tell you something.

-Well, I know, I know, but not all most of us aren't like Hollywood.
+Well, I know, I know, but not all of us.

 That's why Hollywood's what it is.